 Our training is now delivered digitally, which offers greater flexibility as it's available to you whenever and wherever suits you best.
-Our Professional Development Platform for advisers gives you access to a series of short modules, designed to expand your understanding of the UCAS admissions service, including modules covering how to use the adviser portal.
+Our Professional Development Platform for advisers gives you access to a series of short training courses, designed to expand your understanding of the UCAS admissions service, including the UCAS Undergraduate process and the UCAS Hub.